15 Fun Things to Do on Mercer Island

 A wonderful independent bookstore, Island Books has served Mercer Island since 1973 and has a busy calendar of events, including author readings, book fairs, a weekly storybook corner, and monthly PJ storytimes.
 Don’t miss the fantastic kids’ section, including a sweet playhouse, and the delightful collection of typewriters.

-Enjoy a flight of wine at Mercer Island’s favorite wine bar, Barrels, owned by Tina and Joe Kennedy.
-Their curation of wines – both local and from around the world – is exceptional, and their space is warm and welcoming, with leather chairs, bold art, and an impressive display of 1500 bottles on shelves.
-Happy Hour is an all-day event at Barrels, offered Tuesday through Saturday with 9 wines offered by the glass for $6.
+Enjoy a flight of wine at Mercer Island’s favorite wine bar, Barrels.
+Barrels’ curation of wines – both local and from around the world – is exceptional, and their space is warm and welcoming, with leather chairs, bold art, and an impressive display of 1500 bottles on shelves.
+Happy Hour is an all-day event at Barrels, offered Tuesday through Saturday with six wines offered by the glass for $7.

 Enjoy Mercer Island’s First Friday Art Walk and find wonderful art at participating local galleries, including Suzanne Zahr’s SZ Gallery, Clarke + Clarke Art & Artifacts, and MIVAL Gallery.
 On a beautiful day, extend your walk down to Mercer Island’s Greta Hackett Outdoor Sculpture Gallery, which features about 10 striking sculptures along Sunset Highway.

 Whether for date night, a business lunch, or a quick grab-and-go meal, Mercer Island’s restaurant scene is sure to satisfy.
-Mioposto offers upscale dining, a great spot for either a romantic dinner or a special occaision.
-Enjoy modern Asian fusion at Vivienne’s Bistro; meet friends for happy hour at The Roanoke Inn; or grab a grass-fed beef burger, fries, and a shake at Hap’s Burgers & Taps.
+Mioposto and allister offer upscale dining – both are great spots for either a romantic dinner or a special occasion.
+Enjoy modern Asian fusion at Vivienne’s Bistro; meet friends for happy hour at The Roanoke Inn or ASA Gathering; or grab a grass-fed beef burger, fries, and a shake at Hap’s Burgers & Taps.
 Looking for healthy fare?
 Be sure to visit Sano Cafe for fresh juices, smoothies, acaí bowls, salads, and more; or get a delicious local, organic sandwich, made at Homegrown.
-Find all of our favorite restaurants on our restaurant guide.
+Find all of our favorite restaurants in our restaurant guide.

 A friendly dragon awaits young adventurers at Deane’s Children’s Park.
 The sculptural creature and nearby playground are among the most beloved play spaces on Mercer Island.
 The dragon was installed in 2013 by artist Kenton Pies, replacing an older, small dragon sculpture.
 Kids will find a slide off the dragon’s tail and can climb across its back and into its belly through its mouth or side openings.
 Find even more favorite playgrounds on Mercer Island on our list here.